hana-matsumoto/hana-matsumoto.github.io/index.md

 **B.S.
 Environmental Science**, Kent State University — *2021* (*Magna cum laude*)

 ---
-### About
+### ⓘ About
-- I grew up and went to undergad in Ohio, I'm a big Cleveland sports fan
+I grew up and went to undergad in Ohio, I'm a big Cleveland sports fan!

-- When I am not sitting behind the computer, you can find me hiking, camping, snowboarding or enjoying several episodes of a show series I have seen already
+When I am not sitting behind the computer, you can find me hiking, camping, snowboarding or enjoying several episodes of a show series I have seen already

-- I have the two cutest cats in the world named Cuchara and Momo
+I have the two cutest cats in the world named Cuchara and Momo

 #### cat tax:
 <img src="/assets/images/cuchara_momo.jpg" alt="drawing" width="200"/>